ansys/pydpf-post/docs/source/user_guide/plotting.rst

 ********
 Plotting
 ********
-The DPF-Post package also provides functionality to conveniently plot your result.
-It suffices to load the ``Solution`` object with the results file, request a ``Result`` object, and obtain the scalar field of interest.
-The ``plot_contour`` method will be ready to render it.
+DPF-Post provides functionality to conveniently plot your result.
+First, load the :class:`DpfSolution <ansys.dpf.post.dpf_solution.DpfSolution>` object with the results file, request a :class:`Result
+<ansys.dpf.post.result_object.Result>` object, and obtain the scalar field of
+interest.
+Use :func:`plot_contour
+<ansys.dpf.post.result_data.ResultData.plot_contour>` to render it.

 Total deformation